Sale7S/test/README.md

-Don't pull the .vs folder.
+Don't pull the .vs and bin folder.
 I fixed it but still there're some issues.
-Same for the bin folder.